-The kidneys are a pair of bean-shaped organs present in all vertebrates.
-They remove waste products from the body, maintain balanced electrolyte levels, and regulate blood pressure.
+The kidneys are a pair of bean-shaped organs located below the rib cage, one on each side of the spine.
+The kidneys help remove waste products from the body, maintain balanced electrolyte levels, and regulate blood pressure.

-The kidneys are some of the most important organs.
-The Ancient Egyptians left only the brain and kidneys in position before embalming a body, inferring that the held a higher value.
+The kidneys are some of the most important organs in the body.
+The ancient Egyptians left only the brain and kidneys in position before embalming a body, inferring that they held a higher value than other organs.

-In this article, we will look at the structure and function of the kidneys, diseases that affect them, and how to keep the kidneys healthy.
+In this article, we look at the structure and function of the kidneys, the diseases that affect them, and how to keep them healthy.

-A tough, fibrous renal capsule surrounds each kidney.
-Beyond that, two layers of fat serve as protection.
-The adrenal glands lay on top of the kidneys.
+The kidneys are two bean-shaped organs that are roughly the size of a fist.
+A tough, fibrous renal capsule surrounds each kidney and provides support for the soft tissue inside.
+Beyond that, two layers of fat serve as further protection.
+The adrenal glands lie on top of the kidneys.

 The main role of the kidneys is maintaining homeostasis.
-This means they manage fluid levels, electrolyte balance, and other factors that keep the internal environment of the body consistent and comfortable.
+They manage fluid levels, electrolyte balance, and other factors that keep the internal environment of the body consistent and comfortable.

 - urea, which results from the breakdown of proteins

 - uric acid from the breakdown of nucleic acids

 In humans, the range of acceptable pH levels is 7.35–7.45.
 At levels below or above this range, the body enters a state of acidemia or alkalemia, respectively.
 In these states, proteins and enzymes break down and can no longer function.
 In extreme cases, this can be fatal.

 The kidneys and lungs help keep the body’s pH stable.
 The lungs achieve this by moderating the concentration of carbon dioxide in the blood.
 The kidneys manage the pH by reabsorbing and producing bicarbonate from urine, which helps neutralize acids.